Skip to main content

 • graphics

-• “It's lost pretty much all uniqueness and identity that made the first game as great as it was; they tried to make it a Hades clone which just made it feel like a worse version of both Hades and the first game.”
+• “It's lost pretty much all uniqueness and identity that made the first game great; they tried to make it a hades clone which made it feel like worse hades and worse WOL1 at the same time.
+The artstyle is way worse and they should have stuck with the pixel graphics.
+Models and animations don't look that great and don't line up properly.”

 • stability

-• “But all these things do not take away from the fact that it is playable (no freezes, no unwanted closing of the game, you don't get stuck) and really fun.”
+• “But all these things do not take away that it is playable (no freezes, no unwanted closing of the game, you don't get stuck) and really fun.”

 • story